fivetran/fivetran_sdk/development-guide.md

 - First 16 bytes of each batch file holds the IV vector

 ### Batch Files
-- Currently we only support CSV file format
 - Each batch file is size limited to 100MB
 - Number of records in each batch file can vary depending on row size
+- Currently we only support CSV file format

+#### CSV
-- Fivetran create batch file using ```com.fasterxml.jackson.dataformat.csv.CsvSchema``` which by default doesn't consider backslash as escape character.
+- Fivetran creates batch files using `com.fasterxml.jackson.dataformat.csv.CsvSchema` which by default doesn't consider backslash as escape character.
 If you are reading the batch file then make sure that you do not consider backslash as escape character.
+- BINARY data will be written to batch files using base64 encoding.
+You will need to decode it to get back the original byte array.

 ### RPC Calls
 #### CreateTable